sygmaprotocol/docs/docs/03-architecture/03-Fees/01-Fee-intro.md

 ### Fee Collection

 Fees are usually collected in the source (i.e. native) token, but can be collected in any token provided a [dynamic fee strategy](/docs/03-architecture/03-Fees/03-dynamic-fee.md) is selected.
-If you are interested in a custom fee setup, please contact us at: [requests@buildwithsygma.com](mailto:requests@buildwithsygma.com).
+If you are interested in a custom fee setup, please contact us on [Discord](https://discord.gg/Qdf6GyNB5J) or fill out [this form](https://share.hsforms.com/1K4-T_yaKSp6F06FGk4wsSgnmy2x).